apzentral/react-flux-router-boilerplate/README.md

 ├── /node_modules/              # 3rd-party libraries and utilities
-├── /src/                       # The source code of the application │   ├── /actions/               # Action creators that allow to trigger a dispatch to stores │   ├── /components/            # React components.
+├── /src/                       # The source code of the application │   ├── /actions/               # Action creators that allow to trigger a dispatch to stores │   ├── /assets/                # All assets files
+│   ├── /components/            # React components.
 E.g. Navbar.jsx, Calendar.jsx
 │   ├── /constants/             # Enumerations used in action creators and stores │   ├── /dispatcher/            # Dispatcher
 │   ├── /layouts/               # Shared layouts for top-level components
 │   ├── /pages/                 # Top-level, URL-bound React components
-│   ├── /stores/                # Stores contain the application state and logic │   ├── /app.js                 # The application's bootstrap file, entry point
+│   ├── /stores/                # Stores contain the application state and logic │   ├── /utilities/             # Utilities such as libraries or common tools │   ├── /app.js                 # The application's bootstrap file, entry point
 │   ├── /config.js              # The application's config file
 │── gulpfile.js                 # Configuration file for automated builds